mozhdehNouri/CoroutineFlowAdvance/app/src/main/java/com/example/coroutineflowadvance/coroutine/suspend/SuspendFunction.md

 ## suspend function

+suspen function is a function that is marked with`suspend`modifier.
+It may*suspend*execution of the code without blocking the current thread of execution by invoking other suspending functions.
+A suspending function cannot be invoked from a regular code, but only from other suspending functions and from suspending lambdas

 you can imagin suspend function like a computre game, when you play a game after a while maybe you need to do some work and you pause your game after a while when you coma back to your game you wouldn't start it from beging you continue it from pause point and suspend function do same for you.